 By 1966, the bus terminal was operating at full capacity and then some.
 More than 2.5 million buses and nearly 69 million passengers used the facility that year, and more than 650,000 cars used the public parking area.

 By 1970, bus traffic volume was at its highest ever.
 To alleviate the congestion, the Port Authority devised an innovative plan that had great impact and is still successful today.
 A two-mile exclusive bus lane (XBL) was constructed on the New Jersey approach to the bus terminal, allowing buses -- and the commuters inside -- to reach the City faster.
+The XBL has enjoyed tremendous growth over the years.
+At the end of its first full year of operation in 1971, the lane accommodated approximately 206,000 buses, and 8.7 million passengers.
+Today, over 100 bus carriers use the XBL today compared to 25 in 1970.
+By using the XBL, commuters save an average of 15-20 minutes when compared to traveling on the normal Route 495 lanes.

 In the late 1970s and early 1980s, the bus terminal was expanded by 50 percent to further meet the growing traffic volume.
 The new expansion offered 52 new bus-loading platforms and a unique weather-controlled mall with 70 shops.
 The new North Wing expanded the building north to 42nd Street.
 And a new facade with red diagonal girders changed the way the bus terminal looked to the world.